 Genetic Programming and Genetic Algorithms

 GP is essentially a variation of the genetic algorithm (GA) originally conceived by John Holland.
-Like a GA, it is an evolutionary algorithm that relies on the application of genetic operators such as fitness proportionate reproduction, crossover, and mutation to drive a population of encoded programs or "individuals" through successive generations toward a solution.
+Like a GA, GP is an evolutionary algorithm relying on genetic operators such as fitness proportionate reproduction, crossover, and mutation to drive a population of encoded programs, or "individuals," through successive generations toward a solution.

-However, unlike a GA which typically uses a fixed length bit string encoding, GP employs a variable-size, tree-based representation of an actual program.
-Therefore, the result of a successful GP run produces a computer program which, when given appropriate input and executed, yields the desired result.
+However, unlike a GA, which typically uses a fixed-length bit string encoding, GP employs a variable-size, tree-based representation of an actual program.
+Therefore, the result of a successful GP run produces a computer program that, when given appropriate input and executed, yields the desired result.

-Both Nichael Cramer and John Koza are credited for laying the foundations of GP.
-John Koza (who also holds a patent on GP) has done a significant amount of research on GP and his landmark book, "Genetic Programming" is considered the seminal work on the subject.
-Current research has demonstrated some encouraging successes of GP in a wide range of applications including robot navigation, game strategy acquisition, symbolic regression analysis, and control systems.
+Nichael Cramer and John Koza are credited for laying the foundations of GP.
+John Koza (who also holds a patent on GP) has done a significant amount of research on GP and his landmark book, "Genetic Programming," is considered the seminal work on the subject.
+Current research has demonstrated some encouraging successes of GP in a wide range of applications, including robot navigation, game strategy acquisition, symbolic regression analysis, and control systems.

 The tree-based representation mentioned earlier is central to the GP theme as virtually any computer program may be represented in this way.
 In practice, a functional language such as LISP is well-suited to this form and it is easy to see how a LISP S-expression can be diagrammed as a tree (Figure 1).